 - Advisory Committee on Planning, Design and Realty

-The NCC has developed management principles to guide the development and maintenance of the residences.
-The principles address the following issues :
+The NCC has developed management principles to guide the development and maintenance of the official residences.
+The principles address the following:

-The official residences are heritage buildings, which were not designed to meet today’s needs and standards.
-There are a number of challenges involved in maintaining the official residences, and extending their physical life for the benefit of future generations.
-These challenges include the following :
+The official residences are heritage buildings that were not designed to meet today’s functional requirements and standards.
+The following are some of the many challenges in maintaining the official residences:

-- Complying with today’s standards and building codes
+- complying with today’s standards, legislation and building codes